PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

-**PowerBiEmbedManager** implements [Client Credentials Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to acquire an app-only access token from Azure AD.
-The app-only access token makes it possible for the **PowerBiEmbedManager** to call the Power BI REST API under the identity of a service principal instead of the identity of a user which is a best practice for developing with App-Owns-Data embedding.
+**PowerBiEmbedManager** implements [Client Credentials Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) when it interacts with Azure AD to acquire an app-only access token.
+App-only access tokens are important because they makes it possible to call the Power BI REST API under the identity of a service principal instead of calling under the identity of a user.
+Making calls to the Power BI REST API as service principal is a best practice for developing with App-Owns-Data embedding.

-**PowerBiEmbedManager** calls the Power BI REST API to acquire metadata associated with a specific report ID such as the report's Embed Url and the underlying dataset Id. **PowerBiEmbedManager** also calls the Power BI REST API to generate embed tokens which are required when developing with App-Owns-Data embedding.
+**PowerBiEmbedManager** must call the Power BI REST API for two different reasons.
+First, it much acquire embedding data associated with a specific report ID such as the report's Embed Url and the underlying dataset Id.
+Second, **PowerBiEmbedManager** must call the Power BI REST API to generate embed tokens which are required with App-Owns-Data embedding.

-**PowerBiEmbedManager** exposes a public method named **getEmbeddingDataForReport** which is marked with the **AuraEnabled** annotation making it accessible to both Lighting Aura components and Lightning web components running in the browser.
-This is what makes it possible to move the embed data and the embed token for a report back to the browser where they can be used to embed a report.
+**PowerBiEmbedManager** has been designed as a controller class for client-side components.
+It exposes a public **getEmbeddingDataForReport** method which has been marked with the **AuraEnabled** annotation making it accessible to Lighting Aura components and to Lightning web components running in the browser.
+A client-side component can call **getEmbeddingDataForReport** to retrieve the embedding data and the embed token for a specific report.

 The **SalesforceAppOwnsDataEmbedding** project contains a Lighting Aura component named